 5. “I’m Ordering You Some Food”

-Sometimes people who suffer from anxiety struggle to take care of their basic needs.
+How to help a friend with anxiety over text: Sometimes people who suffer from anxiety struggle to take care of their basic needs.

 Therefore, offering acts of service such as buying food and drink can be a great way to provide them with some much-needed comfort during a tough time.